dollyagarwal/CS5446/GHN/README.md

 The solutions of the test files are copied to folder `plots/blocks*`.
 The code to process these solution files and generate the plots on various evaluation metrics can be found at `plots/Plot_Charts.ipynb`

 # Using your own data/new domains
-Follow the setup in the Fast training section [here] (https://github.com/AAIR-lab/GHN) to train and use GHNs with your own data.
+Follow the setup in the Fast training section as mentioned at https://github.com/AAIR-lab/GHN to train and use GHNs with your own data.

 As an additional note, once you have trained a model, you can run pyperplan individually using the sourced version of pyperplan provided in the dependencies/ directory.